DevTony101/miria-code-editor/README.md

 - Fix the bug related to scopes
 - Add the ability to create arrays
 - Add the ability to create functions

+## Technologies used
+- [Nearley](https://nearley.js.org/) was used to generate the parser for miria.
+The miria.ne file, which contains miria's grammar, can be found in the *src/grammar/parser directory*
+- [Codemirror](https://codemirror.net/) was used as the text editor